Scientists create human stem cells through cloning

 Another possible advantage of the embryonic stem cells produced by the Dolly method: It takes just days, compared with weeks for iPS cells.

-“If you have a patient who needs, that can be an important difference,” said Natalie DeWitt of the California Institute for Regenerative Medicine.
+“If you have a patient who needs [stem-cell-derived tissue], that can be an important difference,” said Natalie DeWitt of the California Institute for Regenerative Medicine.

 On the other hand, the human eggs needed for the Dolly technique are in short supply and hard to obtain, notes MIT’s Jaenisch.
 (The Oregon team paid the women who donated eggs for their time and “discomfort.”)
 Although the Oregon team coaxed stem cells out of every egg they collected from one of the women, other labs might not be so efficient.